-Shamrock Logistics Operations has the following land leases related to refined product terminals and crude oil storage facilities:
+Effective July 1, 2000, Shamrock Logistics Operations assumed from the Ultramar Diamond Shamrock Logistics Business the following land leases related to refined product terminals and crude oil storage facilities:

 - Corpus Christi crude oil storage facility: a 20-year noncancellable operating lease on 31.35 acres of land through 2014, at which time the lease is renewable every five years, for a total of 20 renewable years. - Corpus Christi refined product terminal: two five-year noncancellable operating lease agreements on 13.63 acres of land through 2002, at which time the agreements are renewable for at least three five-year periods. - Harlingen refined product terminal: a 13-year noncancellable operating lease on 5.88 acres of land through 2008, and a 13-year noncancellable operating lease on 9.04 acres of land through 2008. - Colorado Springs airport terminal: a 50-year noncancellable operating lease on 46.26 acres of land through 2043, at which time the lease is renewable for another 50-year period.